 Want to get rid of toxins faster?
 Want your skin to glow and boundless energy to flow?
 Consider a detox to help speed your body along its path to inner health.

-Detoxing is a process that your body performs naturally on a daily basis, even as you read this article.
+Detoxing is a process that your body performs naturally daily, even as you read this article.
 The body eliminates waste from its cells, organs, blood and lymphatic system in different ways.
-However the accumulation of toxins in the body due to stress, bad diet and imbalances in health may slow this process.
+However, the accumulation of toxins in the body due to stress, bad diet and imbalances in health may slow this process.
 This can leave the body overburdened and struggling to cope.

 What are the benefits of a detox?